Merus23/jwt-authentication-model/README.md

 ## Customizing your Authentication
 By default, the authentication is done by the username and his password.
-You can change it, by implementing the `UserDetailsService` interface and override the `loadUserByUsername` method (e.g.: for use his email).
+You can change it, by implementing the `UserDetailsService` interface, at the `AuthorizationConfiguration.java` file, and override the `loadUserByUsername` method (e.g.: for use his email).
-You need change the LoginRequestDTO and the AuthenticationController to use the new implementation.
+You need change the `LoginRequestDTO.java` and the `AuthenticationService.java` to use the new implementation.
 You can find this files at:

-UserDetailService: `src/main/java/com/example/jwt_authentication_model/services/UserDetailsServiceImpl.java`
+UserDetailService: `src/main/java/com/example/jwt_authentication_model/services/AuthorizationConfiguration.java`
 ```java
     @Override
     public UserDetails loadUserByUsername(String username) throws UsernameNotFoundException {